 - Contact Adelaide Eye & Laser Centre to arrange a consultation with one of our clinical staff who will assess your suitability.
-Alternatively, you may wish to talk to your usual eye care practitioner. - Advise the reception staff that you wish to be assessed for laser vision correction. - In order to assess your suitability we require:- - I. Date of birth - 2.
-Current glasses prescription when you call and bring it with you to your appointment - 3.
-Name - 4.
-Motivating factors for your lifestyle - 5.
-Email SMS contact to provide specific information. - When ready to proceed with surgery, a detailed assessment will be made by the Centre's clinical staff.
-Do not wear your contact lenses for the specified time. - Once a date is set, make sure you will be able to have sufficient time off work and that you will have assistance for the initial days after the procedure. - We look forward to playing an integral part in helping restore your vision to normal... so you can start enjoying a clearer, brighter future.
+Alternatively, you may wish to talk to your usual eye care practitioner. - Advise the reception staff that you wish to be assessed for laser vision correction. - Have your current glasses or contact lens prescription available when you call and bring it with you to your appointment. - When ready to proceed with surgery, a detailed assessment will be made by the Centre's clinical staff.
+Do not wear your contact lenses for the specified time. - Once a date is set, make sure you will be able to have sufficient time off work and that you will have assistance for the initial days after the procedure.

+We look forward to playing an integral part in helping restore your vision to normal... so you can start enjoying a clearer, brighter future.

-For more information or to arrange your laser vision consultation, please contact Adelaide Eye & Laser Centre on or by filling out the online suitability calculator.
+For more information or to arrange your laser vision consultation, please contact

-Adelaide Eye & Laser Centre 215 Greenhill Road Eastwood SA 5063
+Adelaide Eye & Laser Centre on